fdobad/doctest/docs/readme_user.md

 #### 1. Run the Fire2am dialog window by:
 1.1 Clicking on the fire2am icon ![icon](img/icon.png), on the Plugins Toolbar
 1.2 `Menu > Plugins > Fire Simulator Analytics Management > setup and run a forest fire simulation`
-        The other menu item is for advanced tinkering of setup of parameters, not documented!
+        The other menu item is for advanced tinkering of setup of parameters, the [developer dialog](readme_dev.md).

 #### 2. The dialog will appear, its layout in tabs:
 2.1 Represents the workflow phases: